adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      A visual CMS that gives content teams full autonomy over your tech stack.
-Developers push changes directly to Git.
-                      Editors build pages visually using custom components.
-Your team stays in sync with a unified workflow.&nbsp;
+                      Your team stays in sync with a unified workflow.

-                      Content editors can publish without bugging a developer!
-                      Simply create pages in the visual editor from on-brand custom components.
-Share and review changes on a fully functioning preview site.
-Publish content live with the push of a button!

-                      Developers can focus on building custom components rather than hand holding editors through changes.
-Build locally with your favorite tools and frameworks, then sync changes to content editors with a Git push.&nbsp;

-                      CloudCannon is the CMS that keeps both editors and developers happy!
+                      * Editors build pages visually using custom components on CloudCannon, committing back to your Git repository.

+                      * Create branches for significant changes to prevent blocking staging environments.

+                      * Review changes on a site and merge them into another branch.

+                      * Roll a site back with full version control of both code and content.
                   styles:
                     desktop:
                       text_alignment: